natethegreat1989/100-days-of-code/log.md

 Researching about selenium and beautiful soup web scraping, also downloaded and started messing around in visual studio code editor.

 **Thoughts**
 How to scrape for valuable data and analyze to extract some insight.

+### Day 83: Jan 6 Monday

+**Today's Progress**:
+started another project making a website where registered users can create content to be "posted" or shared.
+Using mixins with class based views and user authentication to give permissions to certain user groups.

+**Thoughts**
+another project for the portfolio